fabriceb/gcalcron/README.md

    available on all platforms, web and mobile.

 A common use of this tool is to administer a home automation server.
-Using GCalCron2, changing your wake-up time before going to bed is as easy as changing the time of the associated Google Calendar event.
+Using GCalCron, changing your wake-up time before going to bed is as easy as changing the time of the associated Google Calendar event.

 ## History ##

+### NEW in version 3 ###

+GCalCron 3 is a rewrite of the Google Calendar API part to make it compatible with Google API v3

+### NEW in version 2.0 ###

-GCalCron2 is a complete rewrite of GCalCron by Patrick Spear.
+GCalCron 2 is a complete rewrite of GCalCron by Patrick Spear.
 See http://www.pfspear.net/projects/gcalcron for his first version.